Hillsbus: Other railway replacement bus services

 Hillsbus also operated other railway replacement bus services between 2018 and 2019.
 Hillbus operated Station Link services (SLx series) between September 2018 and May 2019, while the Epping to Chatswood rail link was closed for upgrading and conversion to Sydney Metro Northwest.
 It stopped at Epping, Chatswood, Macquarie Park, Eastwood, Macquarie University, Beecroft and St Leonards stations.
 It was jointly operated with Transdev NSW.
 The service ceased when the Metro opened in May 2019.

 Thereafter, until November 2019, Hillsbus operated the North West Night Bus to supplement the Metro North West Line on Sunday to Wednesday nights.
 Like Station Link, it was jointly operated with Transdev NSW.

 Fleet

 Depots

-As of July 2022, Hillsbus operates 601 buses across four depots:
+As of July 2022, Hillsbus operated 601 buses across four depots: